Natural Language Decompositions of Implicit Content Enable Better Text Representations: Decompositions support analyses of legislator behavior

+Having established our method's ability to facilitate human interpretation of text data (\cref{sec:validation} and \cref{sec:clustering}), we now examine the usefulness of generated inferential decompositions in a very different downstream application where the relevant analysis of text is likely to involve more than just overt language content.
+Here, we model legislator behavior using their speech (here, tweets), asking: \emph{does the similarity between legislators’ propositions help explain the similarity of their voting behavior?}

+Traditional theories of homophily \citep{mcpherson2001birds} suggest that shared properties \cite[e.g., electoral geography,][]{clark2013multimember} increase the likelihood that two legislators vote the same way --- and many research questions have centered around such \emph{co-voting} \citep{Ringe2013,Peng2016, wojcik2018birds}.
+In preliminary experiments we found when modeling co-voting, text similarity between legislator was a valuable predictor of co-voting \cite{goel-thesis}.
+Here we posit that such modeling can further benefit by going beyond surface text to capture inferentially related propositions related to viewpoints.

+Consider Figure \ref{fig:teaser}.
+While the observable tweets themselves are not similar in their surface form, they express similar views regarding the importance of the preservation of nature, something that would be clear to a human reader interpreting them.
+This can be captured by inferential decompositions that reveal authors' viewpoints toward the issue.

+We operationalize our method for this purpose by creating exemplars that contain inferences about the utterance topic and perspective (\cref{tab:leg-tweet-exemplars} in appendix).
+This guides the language model toward domain-relevant facets of similarity between the texts, and therefore the authors of the texts, that may not be apparent from the surface form.

-\paragraph{Model Setup.} Following \citet{Ringe2013} and \citet{wojcik2018birds}, we will begin by modeling the log odds ratio of the \emph{co-voting rate} between a pair of legislators $i,j$ using a mixed effects regression, which controls for the random effects of both actors under consideration.
-The co-vote rate $\lambda$ is the number of times the legislators vote the same way --- yea or nay --- divided by their total votes in common within some period (e.g., a legislative session).
+\paragraph{Model Setup.} For the task of modeling co-vote behavior, we extend the framework introduced by \citet{Ringe2013} to incorporate individuals' \emph{language} into the model.
+At a high level, we operationalize legislator homophily by measuring the similarities of their embedded speech Twitter.
+Following \citet{Ringe2013} and \citet{wojcik2018birds}, we model the log odds ratio of the \emph{co-voting rate} between a pair of legislators $i,j$ using a mixed effects regression model, controlling for the random effects of both actors under consideration.
+The co-vote rate $\lambda$ is the number of times the legislators vote the same way --- yea or nay --- divided by their total votes in common within a legislative session. \begin{sizeddisplay}{ }